ProtonKicker/CoreYZ/Stage 2 - Building - EnderYZ Speedy Ender Mod/README.md

 So the first stage (building an enclosed flying gantry CoreYZ printer) is archived.

-#### Currently the bedslinger CoreYZ is almost finished, but I'm making the CAD availible~
+#### Currently the bedslinger CoreYZ's CAD is finished (might need some minor adjustments)

-I'll need to make the belt tensioners, which is very troublesome for me, and then this design will be done

-Some parts are already printed and I am starting the build!
+I'm starting the build and you will see the actual printer in action very soon!